future3004/fit-app/README.md

     ATLAS_URI = "your mongodb here"

-# 2. run the server by navigating to exercise-app/backend
+# 2. run the server by navigating to fit-app/backend
     npm install
     npm run dev

-# 3. start react on front-end by navigating to the exercise-app/
+# 3.start react on front-end by navigating to the fit-app/

    npm install

    npm start